Lethargian/Semantha-Data-Journo-Final-Project/README.md

 !['Oakland Pothole Service Requests by Year', 'Graph of Oakland pothole service requests by year'](/Oakland_ServiceReq_Year.jpg)

 # Data Analysis
 1. What year had the most services requests?
+Has the number of service requests increased or decreased?
     * A: 7 of the 10 months with the highest service requests were in 2019.
 The entire year of 2019 had 5,767 service requests.
-2. Has the number of service requests increased or decreased?
     * A: Number of requested peaked in 2019, and since 2019 the number of service requests has gone down.
     * This could be in part due to less people driving during the pandemic.
     * It could also be because of the paving work being done by the City.
+2. What percentage of service requests have been addressed?
+What percentage of service requests remain open?
+   * A: 68% of all request have been closed.
+14% remain open.
 3. Where are the locations with the most service requests?
-4. What percentage of service requests have been addressed?
-What percentage of service requests remain open?
-   * A:
+4. Q4
-6. Q5
+5. Q5

 ## Q1 - What year had the most services requests?
+Has the number of service requests increased or decreased?

 1. split the DATETIMEINT into two separate columns
   * duplicate the column